This document provides information about how KeyDB reacts to the reception

 - A bug report is produced on the log file.
 This includes a stack trace, dump of registers, and information about the state of clients.

-- Since KeyDB 2.8 a fast memory test is performed as a first check of the reliability of the crashing system.
+- A fast memory test is performed as a first check of the reliability of the crashing system.

 - If the server was daemonized, the pid file is removed.